Armed Forces Wellness Center

 A10.
 Yes, it has.
 The U.S. military has safely built and operated compact nuclear reactors for more than 60 years with a flawless safety record.
 More than 550 reactors have been in military use, specifically to support nuclear-powered aircraft carriers and submarines that are moored in densely populated cities.
 While that nuclear energy is used for a very different reason, the U.S. military operated a small nuclear reactor from 1957 into the 1970s very close to Washington, D.C.
 It was the country’s first nuclear reactor to safely provide power to the electrical grid for nearly two decades, primarily as a training facility for military nuclear operators.

-A11.
+A12.
 The Department of the Air Force is coordinating with the U.S. Nuclear Regulatory Commission and the U.S. Department of Energy to evaluate the safety of the microreactor technology to ensure adherence to the strictest safety standards and that it is safe for the community.
-Dependent on which operating licensing option the private owner-operator decides to pursue, independent federal experts from either the U.S. Nuclear Regulatory Commission or the U.S. Department of Energy will require a thorough safety review to ensure the technology before the microreactor can begin operation.
+Depending on which operating licensing option the private owner-operator decides to pursue, independent federal experts from either the U.S. Nuclear Regulatory Commission or the U.S. Department of Energy will require a thorough safety review of the technology before the microreactor can begin operation.

 ECONOMIC IMPACT

-Q12.
-Will this connect to the CPS Energy grid or affect my home's power?
+Q15.
+Will this connect to the CPS Energy grid or affect power in private residences?

-A12.
+A15.
 No. An advanced nuclear reactor at Joint Base San Antonio would serve only the installation's critical facilities.
-Although the Department of the Air Force does not intend to have any microreactor under this initiative to provide power to the commercial grid, Joint Base San Antonio will fully and proactively engage and cooperate with CPS Energy on all required permits and agreements.
+Although the Department of the Air Force does not intend to have microreactors under this initiative provide power to the commercial grid, Joint Base San Antonio will fully and proactively engage and cooperate with CPS Energy on all required permits and agreements.

 This webpage will be updated as more information becomes available.